-This traverse is probably my favourite part of the much longer Alta Via 2 – A 14 day trek across the Dolomites that I completed in the summer of 2019.
+This traverse is probably my favorite part of the much longer Alta Via 2 – A 14-day trek across the Dolomites that I completed in the summer of 2019.

 I modified it to fit the needs of adventurers who don’t have two weeks to complete the whole route, but still want to experience a multiday backpacking trip in the Dolomites.

 Hi Reader!
 If you found any of my articles about the Dolomites useful please consider using the affiliate links below (at no extra cost to you) when booking your holiday, or click on the green floating ‘support me’ button in the bottom left corner of this page.